Representing Matroids over the Reals is $\exists \mathbb R$-complete

-Note that step 1,2, and 3 have already been done (among others) by Schaefer and {\v{S}}tefankovi{\v{c}}~\cite{Schaefer2017_FixedPointsNash}.
+Note that steps 1, 2, and 3 have already been done (among others) by~\citet*{Schaefer2017_FixedPointsNash}.
 We sketch the main steps of their reduction.
 Specifically, we point out some properties that were not explicitly emphasized.
 We start to explain a simple trick that is excessively used in those types of constructions in order to build small, very small, and very large numbers.

-\paragraph{Number Constructions.} Before we describe the reduction it might be useful to understand how we can construct variables that must have specific rational values.
+\paragraph{Number Constructions.} Before we describe the reduction, we show how to construct variables that must have specific rational values.

-If we want to build integers of polynomial size, we can do this by simply repeatedly adding or subtracting a one.
+If we want to build integers of polynomial size, we can do this by simply repeatedly adding a one.

 It is easy to see that $a_i = i$, for all $a_i$ that are defined in this way.